Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 -d "*.yourdomain.com"

-The credentials file should be protected with appropriate permissions.
+The credentials file should be protected with appropriate permissions to prevent unauthorised access.

 chmod 600 /root/.secrets/cloudflare.ini